• Skip to primary navigation

 To make the rosemary simple syrup, we cook water, sugar and fresh rosemary sprigs in a small saucepan until the mixture comes to a low boil.
 Give it a stir to help dissolve the sugar, turn off the heat and allow the mixture to steep.

-As a bonus, you don’t have to just use this rosemary simple syrup in this margarita recipe.
-If you’re looking for more ways to use this rosemary simple syrup, give my blood orange-rosemary gin and tonic a try, which is perfect with blood oranges now in season.
+Bonus: You don't have to just use this rosemary simple syrup in this margarita recipe.
+If you're looking for more ways to use this rosemary simple syrup, give my blood orange-rosemary gin and tonic or rosemary Kentucky mule a try.

 A winter margarita with a pine cone and candied rosemary surrounding it.